alexmacarthur/macarthur-adoption/_posts/2019-02-15-we-have-been-matched.md

 ## When will he come home?

 Each of the steps in the process takes a varied amount of time, so we really don't know when we travel, but our best guess is that we will be traveling sometime between July and December.
-(I know, huge time frame right?)
+(I know, huge time frame, right?)
 The further along we get in the steps, the better idea we will have about the rest of the timeline.

 Essentially, there are two paperwork steps that have to happen, and then we take two trips to Korea.
 Here's a little process outline: